echeran/smile-of-murugan/webbook/chapter02.md

-# DISTINCTIVE FEATURES OF TAMIL LITERATURE
+# Distinctive Features Of Tamil Literature

 One may observe, through the entire development of Tamil literature and, for that matter, Tamil culture in general, a kind of